gp-repos/DockerCheatSheet/Info/docker.md

     docker start $(docker ps -aq)

-In the first example, the `docker start` command is used to start a container with the name "my_container".
-In the second example, it is used to start a container with the ID "abc123".
-In the third example, the `docker start` command is used in conjunction with the `docker ps` command to start all stopped containers.
+Start multiple stopped containers:

+    docker start container1 container2 container3

+Start a stopped container and attach to its output and error streams:

+    docker start --attach my-container

 ## docker stop command

-The `docker stop` command is used to stop a running container.
-It does not have any optional parameters, and it only takes one argument: the name or ID of the container to be stopped.
+The `docker stop` command is used to stop one or more running containers.

-Here is an example of the `docker stop` command:

-    docker stop my_container
+    docker stop [OPTIONS] CONTAINER [CONTAINER...]

-In this example, the `docker stop` command is used to stop a container with the name "my_container".
-If the container is successfully stopped, the command will return without any output.
-If the container is not found, or if there is an error stopping it, an error message will be displayed.
+ It has the following options or parameters:

+-   `--time`: The number of seconds to wait for the container to stop before killing it.
+The default value is 10 seconds.

+To stop a running container, you need to provide the container ID or name as an argument to the `docker stop` command.

 Note that the `docker stop` command will only stop a running container.
 If the container is already stopped, the command will have no effect and will return an error message.
-To start a stopped container, you can use the `docker start` command.

-### Examples of docker stop command

-Here are a few examples of the `docker stop` command:
+Here are a few examples of using the `docker stop` command:

 Stop a container with the name "my_container":